tvaucher/youtube-viz/processbook.md

 ## 2. A path full of pitfalls

 ### 2.1 A stacked area only?
 Not such a good idea!
-When we first succeed at representing the categories of videos in a static graph, we faced a problem: the graph was not as smooth as expected.
+Upon our initial success at representing the categories of videos in a static graph, we faced a problem: the graph was not as smooth as expected.
 Instead of a constant and regular evolutions of the trends over time, the weekly granularity chosen made the paths look sharp, with a lot of peaks and depths.
 Moreover, we realized that the categories were unbalanced.
 <figure class="process-book">
     <img src="https://i.imgur.com/7WXoYbC.jpg" alt="Early version of stacked area plot">
 </figure>